Pylons/pylons/pylons/docs/en/sessions.rst

 *Accepts:* string
 *Default:* None

 Session id for this session.
 When using sessions with cookies, this parameter is not needed as the session automatically creates, writes and retrieves the value from the request.
-When using a URL-based method for the session, the id should be retreived from the id data member when the session is first created, and then used in writing new URLs.
+When using a URL-based method for the session, the id should be retrieved from the id data member when the session is first created, and then used in writing new URLs.

 key
 ^^^